ButtySaylee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 102-fibonacci.c - A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.\
 103-fibonacci.c - A  program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.\
 104-fibonacci.c - A program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.\
-_putchar.c - contains the _putchar() function definition.\
-holberton.h - is the header file containing all the function prototypes used in this project.
+main.h - is the header file containing all the function prototypes used in this project.